 Designated SN 1987A because it was the first supernova observed in the year 1987, this supernova had the blue supergiant star Sanduleak -69° 202 as its progenitor, which was rather surprising since at the time, it was thought by most investigators that blue giants of any type cannot produce supernova events.
 Nonetheless, the supernova’s blue-supergiant origin was confirmed a few months after the event when photographs of the area showed that the star Sanduleak -69° 202 had disappeared.

-Blue giant stars are the likely progenitors of most black holes
+Blue giants are the likely progenitors of most black holes

 Blue giant stars are rare

 Although blue giant stars are among the rarest of stars, they are among the most luminous in the sky, meaning that many of the brightest stars in the sky are blue giants, despite their rarity.
-A famous examples of a bright blue giant star is Spica, a binary system whose primary component is a blue giant, and together with its companion, make up the 4 brightest star in the constellation Virgo.
+A famous example of a bright blue giant star is Spica, a binary system whose primary component is a blue giant, which together with its companion, make up the 4 brightest stars in the constellation Virgo.
 Moreover, Spica was the star whose movement across the sky had led the ancient astronomer Hipparchus to discover the precession of the equinoxes.